The ABC’s of a longer-lasting bike

 Read the pressure listing on the side of your tire–typically between 60 and 110 PSI (pounds per square inch).
 Like with your car, properly pumped-up tires will be far more efficient at rolling.
 But unlike your car, you’ll notice the difference in your legs!

-Good equipment to have on hand includes a tire pressure gauge and a tire pump that fits on your bike (like the Topeak Mini-Morph pump offered with all CHANGE bikes in January.).
+Good equipment to have on hand includes a tire pressure gauge and a tire pump that fits on your bike.
 If you have to do pump air more than a couple of times a month, then you have have a deeper issue.

 NOTE: If you don’t have a tire pressure gauge, you can check approximate pressure by putting your thumb on the tire and pushing down on that thumb with your other hand.
 If your thumb compresses into the tire, it needs inflating. (…The tire, not your thumb…)